V-Sekai/manuals/decisions/20231126-v-sekai-report.md

 Over the past month, our team has been deeply involved in the Godot Engine conference in Munich, Germany.
 Our primary responsibility during this period has been to prepare for the upcoming launch of Godot Engine 4.2, to which we are contributing as part of the animation and 3D pipeline teams.

+PLYSHKA🐧 asked on our Discord about the current state of V-Sekai:

+> PLYSHKA🐧> I'm fairly new to this platform overall, can someone explain in what state its currently in?
+What can it do and what can't?
+I couldn't launch Linux build properly (black screen), and when started from terminal it just opened Godot editor (it was game binary), so not sure what's happening there, maybe I don't understand something

 ## Problem Statement

 What state is V-Sekai in, and what can it do?